By Guillermo Rogel Jr., Front & Centered Legislative Advocate

 - Include anti-displacement and reduction of vehicle miles traveled

 Advance Just Climate Investments and Prevent Pollution Trading Schemes

 - Advance a Just Transition by raising revenue and investing in community-determined and controlled pollution reduction and resilience strategies in frontline communities, acknowledging that making pollution more expensive in itself is neither just nor sufficient as a climate strategy.

-- Ensure effectiveness and that no community faces increased social or environmental harm, intended or unintended, by preventing loopholes that allow regulated polluters the ability to trade, offset, or otherwise avoid a obligation to reduce emissions under a emissions cap.
+- Ensure effectiveness and that no community faces increased social or environmental harm, intended or unintended, by preventing loopholes integral to cap and trade that allow regulated polluters the ability to trade, offset, or otherwise avoid a obligation to reduce emissions under a emissions cap.

 Create Clean and Just Transportation for All